 Whether you want to register for the first time as a Litter Reporter, submit reports quickly, upload photos of offences or make voice recordings of offences, this app is for you.
 You can also keep in touch with the Keep Australia Beautiful team on Facebook and keep updated with events, latest news and communicate directly with the KAB team.

 Download the free Litter Report app and start reporting today.
-If smart phones and apps aren’t your thing - you can contact us to register and report via our Litter Report number: 1300 00 REPORT (1300 00 737 678)
+If smart phones and apps aren’t your thing - you can contact us to register and report with our Litter Report Cards.

 The registered owner of the vehicle is considered to have committed the offence unless they can give the name of any person authorised by the registered owner to use the vehicle at that time.

 The driver is also responsible for their passengers in relation to this offence unless they can give the name and contact details of the passenger concerned.

 When littering or dumping from a vehicle is reported to the KABC, a fine or infringement notice is issued to the registered owner.
 If the registered owner was not the person responsible, there is a section on the infringement notice which can be filled in to give the name and contact details of the person responsible.